The views expressed by the host of this show documented to be almost always right 99.8% of the time.

 And in the end, the backlash from the impeachment proceedings against Clinton went against the GOP, not against Clinton.

-In the 2016 election, we're seeing once again that the public is more interested in a need to fix the economy and Washington than they are with the personal lives of most of the candidates in this campaign.
+In the 2016 election, we're seeing once again that the public is more interested in the need to fix the economy and Washington than they are with the personal lives of most of the candidates in this campaign, at least those who don't claim any kind of special personal virtue.

 In April, CNN warns us, don't go after Bill Clinton.